slatedocs/slate/source/includes/_profile.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | the asset to be completed's id completedStatus | string | must be equal one of this strings: ("already_know", "useful", "not_relevant")
+id | integer | the asset to be completed id completedStatus | string | a preset status to define how assets was completed Completed status must be equal to one of: "already_know", "useful", "not_relevant"

 <aside class="success">
 Returns — Message - a success message